How to Submit to The Dodge

 Please include content notes for any material in your submission for which you think readers may appreciate advance notice.
 Examples include: violence, sexual assault, racism, suicide, self-harm.

-If your work has been published in The Dodge, we ask that you wait 12 months from your date of publication to submit again.
+Once you have submitted work, please wait to receive a response from our editors on that submission before submitting again.
+Please limit your submissions to once or twice a year.
+If your work has been published in The Dodge, we ask that you wait twelve months from your date of publication to submit again.

 Fiction